||Hotel, Small Inn, B&B

 Hiking Trip Summary

 First described in his 1973 guidebook A Coast-to-Coast Walk, Alfred Wainwright devised a walking route across the north of England that would become one of Britain’s most inspiring long-distance walks.
-As much as anything, Wainwright’s route was a celebration of both England’s extensive network of public rights of way, permissive paths and access lands and the grand adventures that could be had by linking them together.
+Wainwright’s route was a celebration of both England’s extensive network of public rights of way, permissive paths and access lands and the grand adventures that could be had by linking them together.
 His intent was not so much to establish a permanent route as it was to encourage others to devise their own long distance walks.

 Visible throughout these serenely beautiful landscapes are tenacious and eternal reminders of those that have walked these paths before us.
 As we hike 130 miles in 12 days, we’ll pass by ancient standing stones and boundary markers, travel old Roman ways and explore the ruins of medieval abbeys.
 Words such as fell, beck, dale, force (meaning hill stream, valley, and waterfall) echo back to a time of Norse occupation.

-This is one of the best ways to experience northern England, on foot through changing landscapes, stopping in the evenings in villages or small hamlets, staying at old inns and bed and breakfasts, pausing for tea in the afternoon, enjoying a pint at the end of the day at a local pub.
+This is one of the best ways to experience northern England, on foot through changing landscapes, stopping in the evenings in villages or small hamlets, staying at old inns and bed & breakfasts, pausing for tea in the afternoon, enjoying a pint at the end of the day at a local pub.

 Day 2: Whitby to Goathland: We begin our hike in Whitby, a wonderful old seaside resort.
 After dipping our boots in the sea we will head west following the Eskdale Way as it parallels the River Esk.
 Once an old monk’s way between the Abbey at Whitby and the Chapel in Grosmont, the route still bears the flagstones laid to protect the monks’ habits from the mud.
 We will end our day back in the village of Goathland.

 Day 3: Goathland to Rosedale Abbey: From Goathland, we begin the day hiking a short section of the Wheeldale Roman Road, one of the best-preserved Roman roads in England.
-Heading out across the heather-covered expanses of Wheeldale Moor, White Moor and Shunner Howe, we’ll pass the standing stone of Blue Man-i'-th'-Moss ending our day in the old mining town of Rosedale Abbey.
+Heading out across the heather-covered expanses of Wheeldale Moor, White Moor, and Shunner Howe, we’ll pass the standing stone of Blue Man-i'-th'-Moss, ending our day in the old mining town of Rosedale Abbey.

 Day 4: Rosedale Abbey to Great Broughton: Today we cross the High Blakey, Farndale, and Urra moors.
-Here we encounter the Cleveland Hills, where our route parallels two other well known British walks, the Cleveland Way and the Lyke Wake Walk.
-After crossing Clay Bank Top, also known as Hagg’s Gate, we’ll reach the curious stone outcroppings of The Wainstones, before descending into Great Broughton.
+Here we encounter the Cleveland Hills, where our route parallels two other well-known British walks, the Cleveland Way and the Lyke Wake Walk.
+After crossing Clay Bank Top, also known as Hagg’s Gate, we’ll reach the curious stone outcroppings of The Wainstones before descending into Great Broughton.

 Day 5: Great Broughton to Richmond: Hiking along the impressive Broughton and Kirby banks, our trail will rise to the crest Cringle Moor, with its views of the surrounding Cleveland hills.
 Continuing along an undulating escarpment, we cross Carlton Moor, a popular area for the sport of gliding, and then Live Moor, before descending through the Clain and Arncliffe Woods and ending our day in the village of Osmotherly.

 Day 6: Richmond to Reeth: We begin the day with a transfer by van across the Vale of Mowbray to Richmond.
-Still possessing an air of quaint antiquity, Richmond is dominated by an 11th century Norman cliff-top castle, and boasts a large cobbled marketplace, with the ancient church of Holy Trinity as its centerpiece.
+Still possessing an air of quaint antiquity, Richmond is dominated by an 11th-century Norman cliff-top castle, and boasts a large cobbled marketplace, with the ancient church of Holy Trinity as its centerpiece.
 A mixture of stone and brick buildings spreads down the hillside in a maze of narrow streets.
 We will have a chance to look around this lovely town before beginning our walk.

 Three miles after leaving Richmond, we enter the Yorkshire Dales National Park.
 From here the walk to Reeth is one of variety.
 The landscape of limestone escarpments, rich meadows, and “leafy becks” serves as a backdrop for the two lovely villages and priory we will pass along the way.
 We will end our day in Reeth, once the center of extensive mining activity and now a pleasant, thriving village.